Schirrms/iTop-Generic-Connection/README.md

-# iTop-generic-comm-interface
+# iTop-Generic-Connection
-Create a generic network interface, instead of the existing Network an SAN interface

-[TOC]

-## Changes
+Creates Generic Connection Devices and Interfaces, instead of specialized Network Devices /interfaces, SAN Devices/interfaces...

-This is basically a clone of iTop-generic-comm-interface for two reasons :
+This extension is an evolution of the now discontinued iTop-generic-comm-interface

-1) the name was confusing, as this extension brings much more than a comm interface, here is the complete set

-2) due to the grow of the project, some refacturing was needed, but as this will change things also in the database, this need a fresh install on a fresh iTop.

 # Goal

 Itop come with a network interface really IP oriented.
 If you add the datacenter module, then you'll also have a SAN interface type.

-I plan to create a more generic kind of interface, with a 'connector type' (Fiber, RJ-45, RS-232, ...) and a 'protocol-type' (Ethernet, FC, FCoE, ...)
+This extension adds a more generic kind of interface, with a 'connector type' (Fiber, RJ-45, RS-232, ...) and a 'protocol-type' (Ethernet, FC, FCoE, ...)

+Virtual interfaces are also available, and link between virtual interfaces and others interfaces (using the same protocol) is possible, allowing a complete (and complex :)) representation of the configuration.

+Redundancy is available also : you can have a virtual interface over two physical interfaces and says that only life can continue with only one physical interfaces up.

+There is also a 'Generic Connection Device' for the same reason.

+Also, you build the connection between the equipment at an interface level (Eth0 of server1 is connected on port 4 of switch0) and iTop builds for you the higher dependencies (server1 depends on switch0)

-This should stay on the OSI level 1 or 2, I'm not sure (yet) that this should include high level information (IP address, gateway...)
+This stays on the OSI level 1 or 2, I'm not sure (yet) that this should include high level information (IP address, gateway...)

-Of course, I'll have to build also a 'iTop-generic-switch' CI to connect the whole together !

-# Warning

-This development is in a very early stage.
-It could be major changes, including in the data structure.
-You don't want do install this extension in a real iTop environment (not yet !)

-**You really really wont do that...**

-As this is still a work in progress, there are no 'label' for all text fields.

 # Installation

 As for all my extensions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.

+Or you can instead just download a 'release zip' and unzip this release in your extension directory.

+# Releases

+* [0.7.3-beta](schirrms-generic-connection-release-0.7.3-beta.zip)	2019-11-17	First 'public beta', stable enough in my opinion